 The Orange County Water District (OCWD) is comprised of 21 departments, each serving a unique and valuable function to further the District's mission of providing a reliable, high-quality water supply in a cost-effective and environmentally responsible manner.

 Advanced Water Quality Assurance Laboratory

-The board administration department is to maintain all official District documents and records, compile and prepare board and committee agendas and minutes to ensure compliance with all applicable state and federal laws, and to perform other statutory duties as set forth in the District Act, including conflict of interest filings and publication of required legal notices.
+The board administration department maintains all official District documents and records, compiles and prepares board and committee agendas and minutes to ensure compliance with all applicable state and federal laws, and performs other statutory duties as set forth in the District Act, including conflict of interest filings and publication of required legal notices.